Pasindu-Uthum/bav-bar-animation/README.md

 }
 ```

-These are the stylings for _\<span>_ tag. _display: block_ unless we can't change the padding values because it is a inline element by default. _position: relative_ because the colored image is going to be absolute to that element.
+These are the stylings for <code>\<span></code> tag. <code>display: block</code> unless we can't change the padding values because it is a inline element by default. <code>position: relative</code> because the colored image is going to be absolute to that element.

 ```css
 img {